rohan44942/dbback/README.md

   - The controller will periodically run a cleanup job to prune old backups from storage and metadata according to the retention policy defined in each schedule.

 - **Comprehensive Logging and Monitoring**:
-  - Implement structured logging (e.g., using `zerolog` or `slog`) for both the CLI and controller for better observability.
   - Add a metrics endpoint (e.g., `/metrics`) for Prometheus scraping to monitor backup successes, failures, durations, and sizes.

 - **API and System Testing**:
   - Develop a suite of integration tests for the API to ensure reliability.
   - Write end-to-end tests for the backup and restore flows for each supported database.

-- **Web UI**:
-  - Build a simple web-based user interface that interacts with the controller's API.
-  - The UI will provide a dashboard to view backup history, manage schedules, and monitor the system's health.

 - **Improved Error Handling and Notifications**:
-  - Implement a notification system (e.g., email, Slack webhooks) to alert administrators of backup failures.
   - Enhance error reporting in the API and logs to make debugging easier.

+- **Web UI**:
+  - Build a simple web-based user interface that interacts with the controller's API to provide a dashboard for viewing backup history, managing schedules, and monitoring system health.